-Living standards in cities are skyrocketing by day.
+Living standards in cities are skyrocketing by the day.
 Saving water as you clean is a great idea to cut costs.
 Additionally, conserving water is a noble act since it’s a precious resource that none of us can do without.
-Surprisingly, with the much water, we have on the planet, it is not limitless, especially the fresh water needed for human survival.
+Surprisingly, with the much water, we have on the planet, it is not limitless, especially the freshwater needed for human survival.

 With the next generation in mind, here is our list of ways of saving water as you clean:

 The moment you notice water leakage in your home as you clean, you should repair it.
 The first instinct that kicks in is to take a bucket and tap the water.
 Well, that is thoughtful and you will save water; however, you will still need to fix the leakage as a long-term solution.
 If you can’t do it yourself, then call for a professional plumber.
 It’s for your safety.
 For instance, when you need to go out, the water might overflow.
 Definitely, that will not be cutting backwater or cost and worse still, you may expose yourself and family to health issues.
 Water leakage can do more damage than it’s necessary to your exposed structure too.